Cầu Giấy

-Cầu Giấy [kə̤w˨˩:zəj˧˥] is a ward of Hanoi the capital city in the Red River Delta of Vietnam.
+Cầu Giấy is a ward of Hanoi, the capital city in the Red River Delta of Vietnam.

 History

-On 19 April 2025, to meet the policy to arrange and merge administrative units by the Government of Vietnam, the Hà Nội City People's Committee quickly approved a Resolution on the plan of re-arranging commune+ward-level administrative units in the whole city.
+On 19 April 2025, to meet the policy to arrange and merge administrative units by the Government of Vietnam, the Hà Nội City People's Committee quickly approved a Resolution on the plan of re-arranging commune-level administrative units in the whole city.